Sign Up

 Anxiety

-Anxiety is a diffuse discomfort that is non-specific and associated with feelings of uncertainty and vulnerability.
-Anxiety has different subtypes.
-Generalized anxiety disorder is extreme anxiety or worries without evidence or out of proportion to the present situation.
-The anxiety is not related to a single factor.
-The symptoms are fatigue, irritability, restlessness, sleep disturbance, being on edge or keyed up, poor concentration, and muscle tension.
-The symptoms have been present for more than six months.
-Anxiety symptoms are:
+GAD is extreme anxiety or worries without evidence or out of proportion to the present situation.
+Symptoms of anxiety include fatigue, irritability, restlessness, sleep disturbance, being on edge or keyed up, poor concentration, and muscle tension.
+In GAD, excessive anxiety and worry have been occurring more days than not for at least six months about a number of events or activities.
+Anxiety signs and symptoms include:

 • High blood pressure